-The name InfoSense derives from a blending of the words “Information” and “Sensor” reflecting the company’s mission of creating new inspection technologies using acoustics and sophisticated signal processing technologies.
+The name InfoSense derives from a blending of the words “Information” and “Sensor” reflecting the company’s mission of creating new technologies using acoustics and sophisticated signal processing techniques.

-The patented technology uses sound waves to non-invasively detect blockages in segments of sewer collection pipe by quickly inserting a portable transmitter and receiver into either end of the pipe or through a network of stationary devices that can maintain continuous assessment.
+The patented technology uses sound waves to non-invasively detect blockages in segments of sewer collection pipe by quickly inserting a portable transmitter and receiver into either end of the pipe.
 The innovation of the underlying technology lies in the fact that it uses an ACTIVE transmit and receive process to assess pipe blockage conditions as compared to the reflective nature of similar applications such as SONAR or ultrasound.
 The active transmit and receive process works extremely well in gravity-fed sewers to detect abnormalities in a simple, low cost, and straightforward way.

 2005 – Charlotte-Mecklenburg Utilities approaches UNC Charlotte engineering faculty about a variety of problems confronting wastewater utilities.
 Ivan Howitt, PhD, begins researching wave propagation properties in gravity-fed pipe segments and initiates a research program with UNC Charlotte in partnership with Charlotte-Mecklenburg Utilities.